syncfusion-content/maui-docs/MAUI/ImageEditor/Transform.md

 The `Rotate` method is used to rotate images with annotations.
 Each rotation will rotate the image 90 degrees clockwise.
 You can rotate the image using either the toolbar or the `Rotate` method.

-N> Angle cannot be specified in code to alter the rotation angle of the image.
+N> Angle cannot be specified in the code to alter the rotation angle of the image.

 {% highlight C# %}